How to create BYOC Warehouse on AWS

 Notice: Please use an AWS user with permissions to perform the operation or ask the administrator to help you complete the following operations.

-Go to VeloDB Cloud (opens in a new tab), Click Connect and copy Master IP.
+Go to VeloDB Cloud (opens in a new tab), Click Connections and copy Master IP.

 Enter EC2 Console (opens in a new tab), Search the IP above.